 - Fall 2018, Mondays and Wednesdays 11:50am–1:10pm, LCB 115.

 100% grade = 30% labs, 30% presentation, 30% class project, 10% class participation; class attendance is required.

 We will cover concepts in data science and machine learning, and their applications to discovery of principles from biomedical data.

 - Databases, from the Cancer Genome Atlas (TCGA) at the Genomic Data Commons (GDC) to the Utah Population Database (UPDB).

 - Data types, from omics, imaging, and patient clinical information to biomedical samples and model organisms and systems.

-- Algorithms, from the singular value decomposition (SVD) and principal component analysis (PCA) to multi-tensor decompositions and deep networks.
+- Algorithms, from the singular value decomposition (SVD) and principal component analysis (PCA) to multi-tensor decompositions, neural networks, and deep learning.

 - Applications, from the Luria-Delbrück experiment to personalized cancer diagnostics, prognostics, and therapeutics.

 - Proving mathematical theorems and programming symbolic computations.

 - Working with databases and modeling biomedical data.